-Secretary of State William F. Galvin has charged a Cape Cod man with civil fraud for allegedly running a real estate scheme in which he took more than $1.2 million from 25 Massachusetts investors.
-According to a complaint filed Monday, James R. Cruise Jr., 55, of Centerville, sold unregistered promissory notes to investors through his company, The Austin Group, over two decades.
-While promising to pay investors interest of up to 15 percent, Cruise actually used the money they gave him to buy real estate, according to the state.
+According to a complaint filed Monday by Secretary of State William F. Galvin’s office, James R. Cruise Jr. of Centerville sold unregistered promissory notes to investors through his company, The Austin Group, over two decades.
+While promising to pay investors an interest rate of up to 15 percent, Cruise actually used the money they gave him to buy real estate, the state said.

 Cruise, in an interview, said the business of borrowing money from people to finance his real estate deals worked for many years, until financial markets weakened and he was unable to keep making interest payments to his investors.

 “I issued the promissory notes.
 I did not know they were against the law,’’ Cruise, 55, said.
 But he acknowledged that he owes investors money as the state maintains.